METABOLON is an art installation created by artist Seiko Kinoshita

 , originally commissioned for Festival of the Mind

 2016.
-It is based on the research performed by Dr Nate Adams and his colleagues from the laboratory of Prof. Neil Hunter FRS
+It is based on the research performed by Nate and his colleagues from the laboratory of Professor Neil Hunter FRS

-for Krebs Festival 2015, artist Seiko Kinoshita and scientist Dr Nate Adams have continued their conversation and developed artistic concept and design of Metabolon.
-On gaining funding from Arts Council England, Sheffield University, and BBSRC, they created the beautiful physical installation with artist Darren Richardson.
+for Krebs Festival in 2015, Seiko and Nate continued their conversations and developed the artistic concept and design of METABOLON.
+On gaining funding from Arts Council England, Festival of the Mind, and the BBSRC, they created the beautiful physical installation with artist Darren Richardson.